Join our great group of volunteers. We have many types of jobs to do, many with flexible schedules.

 Second Saturday Concerts

-- Bake cookies or cake to serve at intermission during the concerts
+- Bake or cook something to serve at intermission

 - Put out blocks and other construction toys

 - Clean up toys